 A vast majority of DeFi solutions are built as layer 2 solutions on top of layer 1 blockchains like Ethereum through smart contracts.
 As per Investopedia, a smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
 The code and the agreements contained therein exist across a distributed, decentralized blockchain network.

 The future of DeFi is interesting and challenging with few generic issues which the industry seeks to overcome in due course of time.
 Today Web 3.0 that includes DeFi mostly functions on technologies like open source blockchains.
-Although they have major advantages over its traditional peers as explained above, they are not perfect.
-As we speak, blockchain for example, suffers from a vicious problem of ‘scalability trilemma’.
-It refers to blockchain’s inability to allow all its three fundamental principles – decentralization, security and scalability — to coexist at the same time.
-It further states that one of three principles have to be sacrificed at any given time.
+Although they have major advantages over their traditional peers as explained above, they are not perfect.
+As we speak, blockchain, for example, suffers from a vicious problem of ‘scalability trilemma’.
+It refers to blockchain’s inability to allow all its three fundamental principles – decentralization, security, and scalability — to coexist at the same time.
+It further states that one of three principles has to be sacrificed at any given time